Canon 1D Mark IV vs 350D

 One feature that is present on the 1D Mark IV, but is missing on the 350D is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

-Concerning the storage of imaging data, both the 1D Mark IV and the 350D write their files to Compact Flash cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the 350D uses Compact Flash cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 350D only has one slot.

 Connectivity comparison: Canon 1D Mark IV vs 350D